ivan-nevado/Quant-Trading/README.md

   - Decentralized Exchange Bot: Automated bot for decentralized exchanges (Hyperliquid).

 <h3>5.
 FairValueGap Strategy</h3>
+  Detects imbalance between Supply and Demand and try to get involved when either Demand or Supply is in control.
    **Features**:
    - Indicator: Identifies Fair Value Gaps to optimize entry/exit points.
    - Backtesting: Test the strategy on historical data.